 Very vaguely said, with an ETN you buy an IOU from a financial institution.
-The IOU has a maturity, and at the end of the maturity it will pay an amount depending a price of an asset, in our case Bitcoin.
+The IOU has a maturity, and at the end of the maturity, it will pay an amount depending on the price of the asset, in our case Bitcoin.
 Since the payback of the IOU depends on the price of Bitcoin, the ETN price follows the price of Bitcoin.
-Practically, when you buy an ETN on Monday and sell it on Wednesday your gain or loss will be the same as you would had buying cryptos.
+Practically, when you buy an ETN on Monday and sell it on Wednesday your gain or loss is the same as you would have bought cryptos.

 How Bitcoin ETNs work

 The most important part to understand is that you invest in an ETN through a stock exchange by a regulated online stockbroker.
 This is more secure than an unregulated Bitcoin exchange.
 The main parties involved are the broker, the exchange, the issuer of the ETN.

 ETN transaction prices depend on your broker, but it can go as low 0.1% or $1 per trade.
 There can be some additional fees (inactivity fee or withdrawal fee).
 Still, it will be cheaper to buy ETNs, than coins on exchanges.

 There are three risks when using Bitcoin ETNs:

 The ETN issuer defaults: An ETN is an IOU from a financial institution.
 Generally, ETNs are issued by big financial institution with good credit ratings.
 In the case of Bitcoin ETNs, there is only one issuer, XBT Provider, which is a small financial firm.
 We could not find any credit rating about them.
 Remember, it is an IOU, so if the ETN issuer defaults, you have a problem.
 However, XBT Provider is regulated by financial authorities, in contrary to crypto exchanges